If your pet gets parasites it’s not just them that will suffer, but you and your family too.

 To make matters worse, fleas often carry tape worm eggs which could go on to cause further problems for your pet if they ingest them.

 Worms survive in an animal’s gut.
 Worms can cause sickness and diarrhoea, and weight loss despite a healthy appetite.
 They can also be visible (some look like wriggling grains of rice) in your pet’s faeces and vomit.

 As well as the fact that worms can be passed from animal-to-animal and animal-to-human (especially children), there are a number of different types of worms.
 It is therefore extremely important you are treating your companion for parasites regularly to ensure that you and your family are safeguarded.

 At Chapel House Vets our team has a wealth of experience when it comes to diagnosing and treating parasite problems.
 Our nurses in particular are extremely knowledgeable and will be more than happy to answer any questions you might have, as well as advising you which preventative product is best suited to your companion.

-You can benefit from annual health checks and discounted parasite treatments by being a member of our Pet Health Club.
+You can benefit from annual health checks and discounted parasite treatments by being a member of our Pet Health for Life plan.